2020 Mainstage Musical

 As an orchestra member at Trollwood you will work hard to provide the musical framework that creates a really great musical show, but you’ll also make life-time friends and memories while you laugh and play (as in ‘have fun!’), and create wonderful music!

-Our evening rehearsal schedule allows you to have a day job, take Trollwood classes, Summer School, or just hang out with friends, so you CAN “have it all” this summer!
+Our evening rehearsal schedule allows you to take Trollwood classes, have a day job, attend Summer School, or just hang out with friends, so you CAN “have it all” this summer!

 Mainstage Musical Instrumentation